logto-io/docs/docs/docs/references/tenants/README.md

 ## Tenant types

-There are two types of tenants in Logto Cloud.
+There are two types of tenants in Logto Cloud: development and production.
+With this tenant differentiation, you can better manage your projects across different environments for efficiency and, at the same time, enjoy the full value of Logto.

+Please be aware that you can only specify your tenant types during creation; the tenant type cannot be edited once it's created.

 ### Development